 You can also get consular assistance from the Australian Embassy in France.

 Telephone: (+33 1) 4059 3300

 website for information about opening hours and temporary closures that may affect service provision.

-If you are unable to contact the Embassy in a consular emergency, you can contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you are unable to contact one of these embassies in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 For additional general and economic information to assist travelling in this country, see the following links: